 On this day, different foods are offered as naivedhyam to please the Goddess.
 It is good to follow the Vratham procedure followed by the elders in the family as it is mostly based on the family customs.
 Traditionally payasam, boorelu, pulihora, garelu, punugulu, kudumulu, pachi chalimidi, vada pappu, panakam, pongali, phulagam are most commonly prepared in our home.
 I have not included payasam recipes using saggubiyyam/sago and semiya since they are processed foods and is not used by some people for naivedhyam.
 I have used green chili, garlic and onion in some recipes, skip them.
 You can also replace green chili with pepper corn.

-poornam kudumulu recipe – sweet stuffed rice balls or dumplings that are prepared during varalakshmi puja and vinayaka chavithi in most karnataka, Andhra homes.
+Poornam kudumulu recipe – sweet stuffed rice balls or dumplings that are prepared during varalakshmi puja and vinayaka chavithi in most karnataka, Andhra homes.
 These are called as kadubu or sihi kadubu in kannada and are prepared for ganesh chaturthi.
 In some parts of Andhra, kudumulu means a sweet stuffed ball while in few other […]

 Andhra pulihora recipe or tamarind rice is called as chintapandu pulihora or avapettina pulihora.
 Often prepared during festivals and is offered as naivedyam to the gods.
 Cooked rice is seasoned with tamarind paste and other basic ingredients like curry leaves, peanuts, chilies and turmeric.
-Rice payasam, simple Curd rice and Ven pongal are some […]
+Rice payasam, simple Curd rice and Ven pongal are some of […]

 papaya halwa has a very mild, slightly tangy and light taste, is best to serve as a after dinner delight.
 This halwa can be prepared with raw, semi ripe or fully ripe papaya.
 But the taste of the halwa made with raw papaya is very different from the one made of ripe papaya.
-The amount of […]
+The amount of sugar […]

 Rice payasam recipe or paramannam recipe – South Indian rice pudding called as payasam, ksheerannam, annam payasam, bellam paramannam.
 It is prepared for almost all festivals and special occasions in south India including andhra.
 Most importantly it is offered for the gods as naivedhyam during puja and then distributed among friends and relatives.
 To make […]

 pala munjalu recipe – An easy alternate to making poornam boorelu.
 Most women find it difficult to make burelu or poornalu, since it requires the batter (used for outer cover) to be in the right consistency.
-This recipe is almost like boorelu but the outer covering is made of rice flour cooked in milk. […]
+This recipe is almost like boorelu but the outer covering is made of rice flour cooked in milk.
+Do […]

 rava appalu recipe Appalu are deep fried sweets that are prepared to offer as naivedhyam during festivals.
 Traditionally, Appalu are made of homemade rice flour and jaggery.
 Rava appalu is just a variation of the traditional appalu and are made using sooji/ suji / semolina and no other flours are used.
-We make these […]
+We make these usually […]

 Poornam boorelu or poornalu are a popular delicacy in andhra cuisine which is commonly prepared during festivals, wedding and other special occasions.
 These are called as sukhiyan in malayalam , suyam, suzhiyan or sugunta in other parts of the neighboring states.
 These are prepared for varalakshmi vratam and durga navratri in almost every Telugu speaking […]

 pumpkin halwa or kaddu ka halwa is usually prepared during festivals or the season when pumpkins are flooded in the market.
-Pumpkins are high in nutrients like vitamin A, beta carotene and vitamin C. Hence are good for eyes, immunity and the overall functioning of the body. pumpkin halwa or kaddu ka halwa is […]
+Pumpkins are high in nutrients like vitamin A, beta carotene and vitamin C. Hence are good for eyes, immunity and the overall functioning of the body. pumpkin halwa or kaddu ka halwa is simple […]

 bandar laddu recipe also known as thokkudu ladoo – It is the most popular Andhra Sweets with a stunning smooth creamy melt in the mouth texture that can WOW anyone.
 Bandar is the name of a place in Andhra Pradesh also called as machilipatnam where these ladoos have originated from.
 These laddus are sold commercially […]